-- 1 From the hole information screen, select > Scorecard. - 2 Select UP or DOWN to scroll through the holes. - 4 Select UP or DOWN to change the score for that hole.
+- 1 From the hole information screen, select START > Scorecard. - 2 Select UP or DOWN to scroll through the holes. - 3 Select START to select a hole. - 4 Select UP or DOWN to change the score for that hole.
 Your total score is updated.